 The practice of diplomacy in the 21st Century requires new and creative responses to the complex nature of bridge building, community formation and conflict resolution.

-DePaul's program in Applied Diplomacy addresses these realities through an innovative program designed to train a new generation of diplomats.
-At both the undergraduate and graduate level the curriculum is multidisciplinary in expertise, deeply rooted in an ethic of collaboration and is designed to serve the needs of bridge builders across multiple boundaries of difference.
+graduate degree programs in Applied Diplomacy that are designed to train a new generation of diplomats.
+Our curriculum is multidisciplinary, deeply rooted in an ethic of collaboration and designed to serve the needs of bridge builders across multiple boundaries of difference.

-DePaul’s bachelor’s program in Applied Diplomacy offers undergraduates a rich array of interdisciplinary approaches to the study of diplomacy in preparation for multiple career trajectories.
-Students can choose among ten concentration options, including both traditional approaches to the practice of diplomacy as well as cutting edge developments in the field.
+Choose from ten concentration options, covering traditional approaches to the practice of diplomacy as well as cutting edge developments in the field.